 Enterprise content management can help transform mediocre, manual and error-prone accounting processes into automated and efficient ones.
 In addition to immediate cost savings within the accounting department, this transformation will also have benefits beyond the finance department.
-Ultimately, pursuing accounting process automation through enterprise content management can position the CFO and finance executives as leaders in a key C-suite objective – business process transformation.
+Ultimately, pursuing accounting process automation through enterprise content management software can position the CFO and finance executives as leaders in a key C-suite objective – business process transformation.

 The Aberdeen Group recently surveyed more than 180 organizations to assess the performance of financial operations.
 In the area of accounts payable (AP), the gap between the top 20 percent of those surveyed and the bottom 30 percent is remarkable: